aws-samples/aws-refactoring-to-serverless/README.md

 ## A Strawman Catalog

-These are some very initial refactoring ideas.
-The goal of the project would be to find many more and document them:
+Below are few refactoring ideas.
+The goal of the project is to find many more and document them:

 | Name | Description | Status |
 | ---- | ---- | ---- |